optakt/optakt.github.io/content/projects.md

 # Projects

-This document describes the organization and workflow for Optakt projects, and acts as a centralized table of contents of project documentation.
+This document describes the organization and workflow for Optakt projects, and acts as a centralized table of contents for project documentation.

 ## Organization